 Breadcrumbs help users orient themselves within the product page and make it easier to find the section they are looking for.
 They also help users follow a product from start to finish, which can be important for product pages that have a purchase process.

 There’s probably no need to explain why images of goods for sale are a must.
 The time and effort that you invest in capturing your products will pay off through gratitude from your clients and high conversion rates.

 Let visitors see the details that each product includes – take care of the high resolution, zoom in/ zoom out option, and take photos of each item from multiple angles.

-When writing a copy within eCommerce product page design, be consistent and don’t over-use buzzwords and marketing tricks.
+When writing copy within eCommerce product page design, be consistent and don’t overuse buzzwords and marketing tricks.
 A clear description targeted to your audience is enough.

 Keep in mind the mobile-first principle for your website: about 19.3% of consumers bounce because they don’t see the proper description of what you’re selling, according to expert research.

 Right next to the description comes the price.
-People are usually sensitive about the cost, so tell them clearly how much the product costs, never hide shipping prices or mislead with “ghost” discounts that work only under special conditions without stating these conditions.
-Make the priceline bold and noticeable, highlight it with a separate color or a bigger font.
+People are usually sensitive about the cost, so tell them clearly how much the product costs, and never hide shipping prices or mislead them with “ghost” discounts that work only under special conditions without stating these conditions.
+Make the Priceline bold and noticeable, and highlight it with a separate color or a bigger font.